 Germany joined the African Development Bank (AfDB) Group in 1983.
-It supported the 2010 General Capital Increase VI and ADF-XII replenishment of the Bank.
-Germany’s pledge to ADF-XII was of UA 399.99 million* (467.94 million euros).
-This represents the same amount as in ADF-11, but Germany’s burden share has been reduced to 9.781 per cent, a 10 per cent decline as compared with ADF XII.
+It supported the 2010 General Capital Increase (GCI VI) and ADF-XIII replenishment of the Bank.
+Germany’s pledge to ADF-XIII was of UA 402.7 million* (465.4 million euros).
+This represents a minor increase compared to ADF-12.
+Germany’s burden share is 9.2 per cent.

 - The Government of Germany contributes to the development of the financial sectors in Africa through Making Finance Work for Africa (MFW4A).
 Launched at the Heiligendamm G8 summit in 2007, MFW4A’s mission is to provide a platform for African governments, development partners and the private sector to coordinate financial sector development.
 The AfDB hosts the MFW4A Secretariat.